-Hemichromis, which belongs to the category of fishes from Jewel cichlid family, is called by several names like Green Jewel Cichlids, Jewel Fish, and Green Jewel and so on.
+Hemichromis, which belongs to the category of fishes from the Jewel cichlid family, is called by several names like Green Jewel Cichlids, Jewel Fish, Green Jewel, and so on.
 These fish are endemic to the vicinity of West Africa.
-You can see the Hemichromis species in streams, creeks, lakes and rivers in different types of water such as brackish water lagoons having muddy bases.
+You can see the Hemichromis species in streams, creeks, lakes, and rivers in different types of water such as brackish water lagoons having muddy bases.

 Habitat and Range